bala0406/DL4j_test_4/README.md

 # DL4j_test_4
-NN test implementation on android using deeplearning for java(DL4j) with iris ds
+NN test implementation on android using deeplearning for java(DL4j) with iris dataset